Design Discovery for a Watch App

 I worked on an early-stage discovery project exploring how a small, screen-constrained device could support users in everyday contexts.

-Many everyday tasks still rely heavily on people reminding, guiding, or stepping in for others.
+Our client is a professional in this space.
+Through observation and experience, they saw that many daily tasks still rely heavily on people reminding, guiding, or stepping in for others.
 Existing solutions often depend on constant verbal prompts or manual support, which can be inconsistent, tiring, and difficult to sustain over time.
-This creates pressure not only for those giving support, but also limits the independence of those receiving it.
+This creates pressure not only for those providing support but also limits the independence of those receiving it.

-The challenge was to explore whether a small, wearable experience could offer more consistent, self-guided support.
+Our task was to explore how a small, wearable device could provide more consistent, self-guided support.
 The device needed to communicate clearly on a very limited screen.
-The goal wasn’t to replace human support, but to explore how design could lighten the burden and encourage greater independence in real-world contexts.
+The goal wasn’t to replace human support, but to see how design could reduce the burden on caregivers while encouraging greater independence in real-world contexts.

-Took primary responsibility for competitive research and benchmarking across wearables and adjacent products
+• Took primary responsibility for competitive research and benchmarking across wearables and related products

 *Competitive benchmarking matrix (modified)